IvanKoskov/Shelld/README.md

 Very important to note that it is just a parody, custom version with not ALL functionality of a modern shell.
 Yes, it is just made to be made...

+> [!IMPORTANT]
+> The whole point is to undertand how basically shell works, lost of things are not available and wont be with a big chance.
+Mostly it is a very can be called primitive thing.

 ## Installation
 1. Clone the repository by typing this in your terminal (git should be installed):